santanimkar/jenkinsIntegration/README.md

 Step 5:-> configure the jenkins jobs to trigger the execution when a change is pushed to github

+Step 6:-> To add webhook in gitub to trigger automatic jenkins build

 command: git init - to initialize the repo